FRANCE

 OCEANIA

-From its vast Atlantic beaches to its preserved forests and the Pyrenean mountains, the region offers an exceptional variety of landscapes.
-Bordeaux, the wine capital and a UNESCO-listed city, captivates visitors with its elegance and refined gastronomy.
-Nature lovers will be enchanted by the Marais Poitevin, nicknamed the "Green Venice," or by the spectacular Dune du Pilat, the tallest sand dune in Europe.
+From sweeping Atlantic beaches and preserved forests to the Pyrenees mountains, the region offers stunning natural diversity.
+Explore Bordeaux, the wine capital and UNESCO-listed city, known for its elegance and gourmet scene.
+Nature lovers will also enjoy the Marais Poitevin, the "Green Venice," and the Dune du Pilat, Europe’s tallest sand dune.

-With its festivals, gourmet markets, and ancestral traditions, Nouvelle-Aquitaine is a region full of character, where every visitor can find something to love.
+With lively festivals, gourmet markets, and timeless traditions, Nouvelle-Aquitaine is a land of charm where every visitor finds their own kind of magic.

 The Great Dune of Pilat, is a natural wonder located in the department of Gironde.
 This sand dune, which is more than 100 meters high, is the highest in Europe and attracts thousands of visitors from all over the world every year.